ebouchut/ebouchut.github.io/content/post/2017-02-12-my_bookmarking_workflow.md

 The second step of my workflow takes place in Pinboard where I open each link to make a quick read  (introduction, title of the main sections, text in bold).
-Once I get a grasp of what the web page  is about, I choose the *adequate* **tags**  to classify it then tag the link.
+Once I get a grasp of what the web page  is about, I choose then set **tags** to classify it.
 I may also remove links that I have already read in Pocket or do not want to archive.

 Choose tags
 -----------

-Here are my guiding principles for **choosing adequate tags**:
+Here are my guiding principles for **choosing tags**:

 * Use the tags you would use the most **intuitively** to **search** for the link you are tagging.
 Indeed those are the ones you will use in the end when you do not rembember all the super extra consise and to the point tags you took so long to find.
-I'm not saying that it is worthless to search for an adequate tag, you will need to do that at first, but keep in mind the goal of a tag is to be used to search for and find a link quickly.
+I'm not saying that it is worthless to search for an tag, you will need to do that at first, but keep in mind the goal of a tag is to be used to search for and find a link quickly.

     **Rule of thumb**: Taking the time to discover **which tags you would use